CodeDead/DeadLock/README.md

 This GitHub repository has been created to allow user to view, edit and share the code behind DeadLock.
 DeadLock is licensed under the GPL V3, so please follow the rules ;).

-In order to build DeadLock, we suggest turning off the 'Prefer 32-bit' option in Visual Studio as this might cause anomalies.
+Requirements in order to build DeadLock:
+* Turn of 'Prefer 32-bit'
+* SyncFusion for Windows Forms (https://www.syncfusion.com/)
+* .NET Framework 4.6.1
+* Visual Studio 2015

 You can find our company on the web: http://codedead.com/